Dear App Developers

 Does SnapChat come with build-your-own database support?
 No, they’re not related things.
 But what about the person who wants to organize information about their friends history and pictures/stories they’ve shared?
 Actually, that’s probably something for a separate application.

 Do restaurant recommendation Apps come with spreadsheets?
-No. A spreadsheet might be handy to track expenses or split a check, but these are a separate issues from locating a venue.
+No. A spreadsheet might be handy to track expenses or split a check, but these are a separate issue from locating a venue.

 Even word processors are afflicted with multitool-syndrome.
 I use several, choosing one based on project scale and needs.
 But for something like this article, I write using plaintext with a simple, sleek, lightweight editor: IA Writer, Textedit, or vi.
 Because right now, I don’t need tables of contents, font controls, drawing tools, or page layouts.
 These things just get in the way.